enso-org/enso/CONTRIBUTING.md

 unstable state.

 #### Building Enso Components
-In order to build a specific component (e.g. `interpreter`), please follow the following steps.
+In order to build a specific component (e.g. `runtime`), please follow the following steps.

 1. Enter the sbt shell in the repository root directory by typing `sbt`.
-2. Change to the project you are concerned with (in our case `interpreter`) by executing `project interpreter`.
+2. Change to the project you are concerned with (in our case `runtime`) by executing `project runtime`.
 3. Execute `compile` in order to compile the project in question.
 This will compile the project and all its dependencies as necessary.